Tabby Review 2026 - Self-Hosted AI Coding

 Tabby Features 2026

-Full-stack AI teammate that handles multi-step tasks asynchronously, planning and executing like a human developer.
-Works across VS Code, Slack, and CLI.
+Autonomous AI teammate that handles multi-step tasks, planning, executing, and checking in like a human engineer.
+Works asynchronously and in parallel across VS Code, CLI, and Slack.

 Self-Hosted Deployment